 - Paranoia or psychosis

-The appearance and severity of crack withdrawal symptoms depend on various factors, including the severity of crack abuse, the duration of the crack addiction, the user’s tolerance, and the presence of co-occurring mental health conditions and other addictions.
+The appearance and severity of crack withdrawal symptoms depend on various factors, including the severity of crack abuse, the duration of the crack addiction, whether other drugs are also being abused, the user’s tolerance, and the presence of co-occurring mental health conditions and other addictions.

-The duration of crack withdrawal varies with each addict’s chemistry and metabolism.
+The duration of crack withdrawal symptoms varies with each person’s chemistry, metabolism, and underlying health status.
 Withdrawal symptoms typically begin within 72 hours of the last dose of crack.
-Physical symptoms of crack withdrawal can last 2–3 months, but the timeframe can vary greatly from person to person.
+While the most severe symptoms usually abate in about a week, some physical symptoms of crack withdrawal can last for 2–3 months (this timeframe can vary greatly from person to person).
 Withdrawal symptoms that last more than 3–4 weeks are referred to as PAWS or post-acute withdrawal syndrome.
-The psychological symptoms of crack withdrawal can last up to 6 months, with the addict experiencing cravings, obsessive thoughts, and vivid dreams about drug use.
-However, the most severe symptoms of crack cocaine withdrawal typically last about one week.
-Physicians use a variety of medications to make crack withdrawal easier, including drugs to reduce anxiety, lower blood pressure, treat insomnia, and lessen the risk of seizures.
+The psychological symptoms of crack withdrawal can last even longer, up to 6 months, with the recovering addict experiencing drug cravings, obsessive thoughts, and vivid dreams about drug use.
+Fortunately, the most severe symptoms of crack cocaine withdrawal typically last about one week.
+Physicians can use a variety of medications to make crack withdrawal easier, including drugs to reduce anxiety, lower blood pressure, treat insomnia, and lower the risk of seizures.

 Crack Overdose

 Crack is a form of cocaine, which is a stimulant drug.
 It produces excitement, energy, and alertness.
-Crack abuse can lead to physical effects like increased heart rate, blood pressure, and body temperature, in addition to euphoric feelings.
+Crack abuse can lead to physical effects such as increased heart rate, blood pressure, and body temperature, in addition to the euphoric feelings that drug users seek.
 Since the effects of crack are short-lived, lasting about 5–10 minutes, addicts tend to use crack frequently, a phenomenon which is known as “overamping.”
 Crack binges not only put users on an accelerated path to addiction but also put them at risk of an overdose.

-Crack overdose symptoms are similar to cocaine overdose, since it is a form of the same drug.
-However, crack overdose symptoms can appear more rapidly than with powder cocaine.
-It is sometimes difficult for users to tell the difference between a crack high and a crack overdose.
+Crack overdose symptoms are similar to a cocaine overdose, since it is essentially the same drug in a different form.
+However, crack overdose symptoms can appear more rapidly than powder cocaine overdose symptoms.
+It can be difficult for users to tell the difference between a crack high and a crack overdose.
 This is especially true for first-time crack users, who are unfamiliar with the drug’s effects.
-Some may use larger quantities or more frequent doses of crack, resulting in an overdose.
+Some drug users may use larger quantities or more frequent doses of crack without realizing the dangers, resulting in an overdose.
 The most common symptoms of crack overdose include:

 - Fever